If you need HELP, SUPPORT or just have a GDPR question please call +44 (0) 208 133 2545 or email us at firstname.lastname@example.org.

 Call +44 (0) 208 133 2545

-The General Data Protection Regulation will apply to all companies based in the EU and those with EU citizens as customers.
-It has an extraterritorial effect, so non-EU countries will also be affected.
+The General Data Protection Regulation applies to all companies based in the EU and those with EU citizens as customers.
+It has an extraterritorial effect, so non-EU countries are also affected.
 Even though the UK is planning to leave the EU, the UK will still need to comply with the GDPR.
 One reason for this is the cross-over period between the GDPR coming into force and the UK exiting the EU.
 The UK will need to comply with the Regulation while it is still a part of the EU.
 Another reason is the extraterritorial reach of the GDPR.
 UK companies continuing to do business with the EU after Brexit will need to comply with the Regulation to avoid infringements.

 Although the UK is intending to exit the EU within the next few years, the GDPR will still have an impact.
 This demonstrates the reach of this EU Regulation beyond the EU.
 International companies across the globe with any EU citizens as customers will need to be aware of their new legal obligations and comply to avoid fines.
 With the high level of international business involving the EU, the GDPR may influence stronger data protection procedures around the world.

-Download the Alyne GDPR Whitepaper A Strategic Approach to Compliance The General Data Protection Regulation (GDPR) was passed in Spring 2016 and must be fully implemented by the 25th May
+Download the Alyne GDPR Whitepaper A Strategic Approach to Compliance The General Data Protection Regulation (GDPR) was passed in Spring

 We’ve stumbled across this informative whitepaper available from Computing Resources.
 Download the paper here.
 Description: This paper discusses whether the